docs

 Is Medi designed for billing companies this large?

-Medi's architecture — billing company as workspace, practices as scoped tenants, flat platform pricing, cross-practice queues — works at fifty-plus practices for the right kind of book.
-The structure does not break at scale the way per-provider pricing or single-tenant models do.
-What changes is the compliance and integration surface: if your client base requires SOC 2 Type II, HITRUST, or enterprise SLAs, Medi does not currently meet those requirements.
-That is a real constraint for some organizations at this scale and not a meaningful constraint for others.
+For the right kind of book, yes.
+The architecture, billing company as workspace, practices as scoped tenants, per-practice pricing that falls with volume, cross-practice queues, does not break the way per-provider pricing or single-tenant models do at scale.
+Medi charges per client practice, so adding providers inside a practice never changes the fee, and volume pricing is available as the book grows.
+What changes at this scale is the compliance and integration surface: if your clients require SOC 2 Type II, HITRUST, or enterprise SLAs, Medi does not meet those today.
+That is a real constraint for some organizations and a non-issue for others.

 What compliance certifications should we require from any vendor at this scale?

-At minimum, confirm that the vendor executes a BAA before any PHI is handled and holds current HIPAA compliance.
-Beyond that, the certifications that matter most in enterprise billing company procurement are SOC 2 Type II (which covers security, availability, processing integrity, confidentiality, and privacy through an independent third-party audit over a 6-12 month observation period) and HITRUST (which consolidates HIPAA, NIST, ISO 27001, and PCI DSS requirements into a unified audit framework).
+At minimum, confirm a BAA before any PHI is handled and current HIPAA compliance.
+Beyond that, the two that matter most in enterprise billing-company procurement are SOC 2 Type II (security, availability, processing integrity, confidentiality, and privacy, verified by independent audit over a 6-12 month observation period) and HITRUST (HIPAA, NIST, ISO 27001, and PCI DSS in one framework).
 Large payers and hospital clients increasingly require both.
-The Jorie AI compliance framework overview is a useful primer on what each certification covers.
+The Jorie AI compliance overview is a useful primer.
 Medi holds HIPAA compliance and BAA coverage but does not yet hold SOC 2 Type II or HITRUST.

 How does private equity ownership affect software evaluation at this scale?

-It adds evaluation criteria that owner-operated billing companies do not have.
-A PE sponsor will typically require formal vendor security reviews, contractual uptime commitments, integration with portfolio reporting infrastructure, and sometimes specific certifications like SOC 2 Type II as portfolio hygiene.
-If the billing company has been acquired or is positioning for acquisition, the acquiring entity's software stack preferences and vendor requirements may override an operational preference.
-The M&A consolidation in RCM — nearly half of healthcare IT transactions in 2024 involved PE buyers per Capstone Partners — means this is not an edge case.
-It is a mainstream procurement context.
+It adds criteria owner-operated firms do not have.
+A PE sponsor typically requires formal vendor security reviews, contractual uptime commitments, integration with portfolio reporting, and sometimes SOC 2 Type II as portfolio hygiene.
+If the firm has been acquired or is positioning for acquisition, the acquirer's stack preferences may override an operational one.
+With nearly half of 2024 healthcare-IT transactions involving PE buyers per Capstone Partners, this is a mainstream procurement context, not an edge case.

 When should a large billing company consider building its own software?

-The Retool 2026 Build vs. Buy Report found that 35 percent of enterprises have replaced at least some SaaS with custom software.
-For RCM specifically, custom development starts making sense when proprietary payer relationships, specialty-specific claim logic, or acquired-system integration demands exceed what commercial platforms support, and when the organization has the engineering capacity to sustain a custom codebase.
-The threshold is high: custom billing software typically costs $50,000 to $300,000 to build initially, plus ongoing engineering overhead.
-Most billing companies at fifty-plus practices are better served buying a commercial platform and investing in configuring it well than building from scratch — but the calculus shifts as you approach health-system scale.
+Rarely, and only at the high end.
+The Retool 2026 Build vs. Buy Report found 35 percent of enterprises have replaced some SaaS with custom software.
+For RCM, custom development starts to make sense when proprietary payer relationships, specialty-specific claim logic, or acquired-system integration exceed what commercial platforms support, and the firm has engineering capacity to sustain a codebase.
+The threshold is high: custom billing software typically runs $50,000 to $300,000 to build plus ongoing engineering.
+Most fifty-plus firms are better served buying and configuring a platform well, though the calculus shifts toward health-system scale.

 What does Waystar actually cost for a billing company at this scale?

 Waystar does not publish pricing.
-Enterprise health system agreements commonly fall in the $200,000 to $1,000,000 or more per year range, with implementation and EHR integration fees layered on top.
+Enterprise health-system agreements commonly fall in the $200,000 to $1,000,000-plus per year range, with implementation and EHR integration fees on top; third-party aggregators put the low end near $11,000 a year for smaller organizations.
 The pricing is custom-quoted and requires a sales engagement.
-Third-party review aggregators put the low end at roughly $11,000 per year for smaller organizations.
-For a billing company rather than a hospital, the relevant question is whether Waystar's enterprise modules — CDI, prior authorization, AltitudeAI agentic workflow — will actually be used, or whether the billing company would be paying for an enterprise platform to use a subset of its clearinghouse and claim submission capabilities.
-See the Medi vs. Waystar comparison for the full structural breakdown.
+For a billing company rather than a hospital, the real question is whether the enterprise modules, CDI, prior authorization, AltitudeAI agentic workflow, will be used, or whether you would pay for an enterprise platform to use a subset of its clearinghouse and claim-submission capabilities.
+See the Medi vs Waystar comparison.

 How does specialty mix affect the software decision at fifty-plus practices?

-Significantly.
-A billing company where 80 percent of the book is primary care and behavioral health has straightforward specialty requirements.
-The same company that picks up ten orthopedics groups and three cardiology practices through acquisition now has procedure-level complexity, multiple fee schedules with contractual adjustment logic, authorization workflows tied to imaging and surgical scheduling, and denial patterns that are completely different from primary care.
-No software platform excels at every specialty equally.
-KLAS Research is the best external source for specialty-specific performance data on enterprise RCM platforms.
-For smaller independent specialty groups, Medi's workflow handles the billing-company operating layer regardless of specialty, though complex facility-side billing (UB-04, inpatient grouping, DRG) is outside its current scope.
+A lot.
+A book that is 80 percent primary care and behavioral health has straightforward requirements.
+Add ten orthopedics groups and three cardiology practices through acquisition and you now have procedure-level complexity, multiple fee schedules with contractual adjustment logic, authorization tied to imaging and surgical scheduling, and denial patterns unlike primary care.
+No platform excels at every specialty equally.
+KLAS Research is the best external source for specialty-specific performance data.
+For independent specialty groups, Medi handles the operating layer regardless of specialty, though complex facility-side billing (UB-04, inpatient grouping, DRG) is outside its current scope.

-Is there a billing company size at which the Medi vs. enterprise decision becomes clear?
+Is there a size at which the Medi-versus-enterprise decision becomes clear?

-Roughly, yes.
-Billing companies managing primarily independent physician practices — even at one hundred or more practices — are usually better served by a billing-company-first platform than by enterprise health-system software.
-The inflection point is not practice count; it is client type.
-When a meaningful portion of the book (say, 20 percent or more of revenue) comes from clients who are health systems, hospital outpatient departments, or federally-qualified health centers with enterprise procurement requirements, the compliance and integration demands shift materially.
-At that point, the conversation becomes whether one platform can serve the full book or whether the book should be managed in two operating layers.
-That is a real strategic question, and there is no one-size answer.
-Talking to a revenue cycle advisory firm like VERTESS or a specialized M&A advisor with RCM experience is often worth the time before a platform decision of that scale.
+Roughly, yes, and it is set by client type, not practice count.
+Firms managing primarily independent physician practices, even past a hundred, are usually better served by a billing-company-first platform than by enterprise health-system software.
+The inflection point is when a meaningful share of revenue, say 20 percent or more, comes from health systems, hospital outpatient departments, or FQHCs with enterprise procurement requirements.
+At that point the question becomes whether one platform serves the full book or the book should run in two operating layers.
+That is a genuine strategic call; a revenue cycle advisor like VERTESS or an M&A advisor with RCM experience is often worth the time before a decision of that scale.

 How current is this page?

-Last reviewed 2026-05-18.
-The RCM M&A market, compliance requirements, and vendor capabilities in this segment change quickly.
-The primary external sources for current information on enterprise RCM are KLAS Research, HBMA, MGMA, and VERTESS for M&A context.
-Vendor-specific positioning for Waystar and Medi should be verified directly with each vendor before any procurement decision.
+Last reviewed 2026-06-07.
+The RCM M&A market, compliance requirements, and vendor capabilities in this segment move fast.
+The primary external sources for current information are KLAS Research, HBMA, MGMA, and VERTESS for M&A context.
+Vendor positioning for Waystar and Medi should be verified directly before any procurement decision.

 ---